We work to reduce inequality, every day, everywhere. That vision is as important today as it was 75 years ago.

 The shared United Nations system framework for action on equality and non-discrimination, endorsed by the Chief Executives Board for Coordination (CEB) in November 2016, aims to facilitate a more coordinated and integrated United Nations system approach to combating inequalities and discrimination at national and global levels in support of the pledge by Member States to leave no one behind.
 At the global level, CEB member organizations have committed to reflecting the framework’s core elements in their strategic frameworks, policy guidance and plans of action in support of the implementation of the 2030 Agenda.

 Further to reviews of progress in 2018 and 2019, the High-level Committee on Programmes concluded that targeted measures were needed to close gaps in the implementation of the shared framework.
-In October 2019, at its thirty-eighth session, the Committee decided to reconstitute an inter-agency task team on inequalities to enhance the United Nations system’s impact and visibility on Sustainable Development Goal 10 (Reduce inequality within and among countries), including with a view to aligning with, informing and supporting the Secretary-General’s call to action for human rights.
+In October 2019, at its thirty-eighth session, the Committee decided to reconstitute an inter-agency task team on inequalities -- the HLCP Inequalities Task Team -- to enhance the United Nations system’s impact and visibility on Sustainable Development Goal 10 (Reduce inequality within and among countries), including with a view to aligning with, informing and supporting the Secretary-General’s call to action for human rights.

 Developing the Shared Framework – putting the imperative to combat inequalities and discrimination at the forefront of UN efforts to support SDG implementation

 The 2030 Agenda for Sustainable Development - in large part an agenda for equality – pledges that no one will be left behind and calls for the disaggregation of data across all SDGs to measure the extent to which that pledge is met.
 SDG 5 (gender equality) and SDG 10 (reduced inequalities) focus explicitly on equality and non-discrimination; other goals stress more equitable development.